faithvoid/addon.medusa/README.md

 - You tell me.

 ## TODO:
-- Save collections into a seperate .txt file instead of in default.py (for safe script updating!)
 - Implement the ability to search for and add collections on the fly.
 - Improve media streaming a bit.
 - Implement better filename sanitization